DavidCdeB/ChR2_paper/README.md

 1. Merge the trajectories comming from different restarts to a single trajectory, and

-2. Center the resulting trajectory with respect to the QM-sampled moiety (LYR-472) so that we can run the PE framwork (Fragment-based _E and PE-TD-DFT MPA spectra).
+2. Center the resulting trajectory with respect to the QM-sampled moiety (LYR-472) so that we can run the PE framwork (Fragment-based PE and PE-TD-DFT MPA spectra, steps 4 and 5 in the workflow, respectively).
 Follow the isructions [here](./Merging_and_centering_trajectory.ipynb).

 ## Split trajectory into pqr files: